ngduc/mystik/README.md

 ======
 [![Build Status](https://travis-ci.org/ngduc/mystik.png?branch=master)](https://travis-ci.org/ngduc/mystik)

-Generic Javascript DAO (Data Access Objects) classes for database systems including NoSQL databases, NodeJS support and REST API web service handling.
+Mystik (MkTable) is a generic Javascript DAO (Data Access Objects) for database systems including NoSQL databases, NodeJS support and REST API web service handling.

-The purpose of this project is to allow using the same query syntax on client or server side to get data.
+It also allows using the same query syntax on client and server side to get data.
 Data could come from database or APIs in JSON format.

 **NOTE:** This is a work in progress.
 All working features are covered in unit tests.
 Please help implement engines for other databases or fix defects.
 Thanks.